Sorokin-ai0/Sorokin-ai-full/README.md

 ---

 # 🎓 Sorokin AI

-Welcome to Sorokin AI, your 2025 academic mentor.
+Welcome to Sorokin AI, your professional academic companion.